usmaanalii/javascript/JavaScript30/analysis.md

 <input id="spacing" type="range" name="spacing" min="10" max="200" value="10" data-sizing="px">
 ```

-Accessing this value is done with the following code...
+You can access this value with the following code...

 ``` javascript
 const suffix = this.dataset.sizing;